deltachat/deltachat-pages/pt/features.md

 ---
-title: Why
+title: Por que usar o Delta Chat?
+Suas vantagens.
 layout: default-pt
 ---

-# What Delta Chat offers
+# Por que usar o Delta Chat?
+Suas vantagens.

 Delta Chat is a modern messenger.
 It is like email in a new dress. <br>Just better, safer and user-optimised.